Milou van der Heijden is a professional squash player who represents the Netherlands.

 She continued her good form into the World Team Championships later that year, beating former World number 1 Rachael Grinham, and in 2017 represented the Netherlands in the quadrennial World Games where she only narrowly lost to the eventual Silver medallist.

-As the highest ranked Dutch Player (WR 41) and two-time National Champion, Milou is on course to reach her goals and set to continue her journey to become the best player she can be!
+As the highest ranked Dutch Player (WR 36) and three-time National Champion, Milou is on course to reach her goals and set to continue her journey to become the best player she can be!

 Sign up with your email address to receive news and updates.